Arora-Lakshay/WiproTalentNext/Project1/README.md

 ## How to Run

-After the compilation, make sure you must be in the `Project1` root directory.
+After the compilation, make sure you must be in the same `Project1` root directory.
 Use the following commands in the terminal to generate the outputs.
 ### `$ java Project1\Project1 <EMP_ID>`